 I would prefer to take the math placement test on campus.
 When can I do that?

-New students will complete the math placement test during OU Passport (summer academic orientation) or by appointment with the admission office during the month of May (more details coming soon).
+If you are unable to take advantage of online proctoring, you will need to complete the math placement test during OU Passport (summer academic orientation) or by appointment with the admission office (contact us for more info).
 If you are enrolling for the summer term or are a continuing Oglethorpe student, please contact the Academic Success Center to inquire about opportunities for proctoring.
+During on-campus proctoring, we will provide scratch paper; you will not need a whiteboard.

 Can I bring a calculator for the math placement test?